 - e-scooters.

-VC 275: What is a crosswalk?
+CVC 275: What is a crosswalk?

-Under CVC 275, a crosswalk can be either:
+A crosswalk can be either:

 This means there can be a pedestrian crossing at an intersection even if there are no white lines on the pavement.

-VC 21966: No Pedestrians in Bike Lanes
+CVC 21966: No Pedestrians in Bike Lanes

-VC 21966 requires pedestrians to stay out of bike lanes wherever there is an “adjacent adequate pedestrian facility.”
+Pedestrians must stay out of bike lanes wherever there is an “adjacent adequate pedestrian facility.”
 This includes sidewalks or designated walking paths.

 If a sidewalk is blocked, though, pedestrians can turn to bike lanes to get around the obstruction.

-VC 21950: Pedestrians Crossing a Street at a Crosswalk
+CVC 21950: Pedestrians Crossing a Street at a Crosswalk

 California Vehicle Code section 21950 VC gives pedestrians the right-of-way while crossing the street at an intersection whether the crosswalk is marked or not.
 Therefore, drivers approaching crosswalks must slow down and yield to pedestrians so they may cross.

-By giving pedestrians the right-of-way at crosswalks, VC 21950 requires drivers to exercise caution to keep pedestrians safe.2 It also creates a legal duty for motorists to exercise due care for the safety of walkers.3
+By giving pedestrians the right-of-way at crosswalks, CVC 21950 requires drivers to exercise caution to keep pedestrians safe.2 It also creates a legal duty for motorists to exercise due care for the safety of walkers.3

 - leave the curb suddenly,